oliversun9/road-to-glory-leetcode/README.md

 * P117.
 Populating Next Right Pointers in Each Node II - I did it with constant space using next, but each node is visited quite a few times (3 I think?).
 A mucher better and cleaner approach is to loop on the higher level instead fo the lower level. - July 27, 21
 * P118.
 Pascal's Triangle - I did it by inserting an element one by one for each row.
 A better solution I saw modified a copy of the last row, adding the last two entries and starting from the last element to avoid inserting 1 at the beginning. - July 27, 21
 * P129.
 Sum Root to Leaf Numbers.
 Backtracking.
 Aug 2, 21
+* P133.
+Clone Graph.
+I though my solution of iterative DFS would be really slow, but it ended up having a decent run time.
+Other solutions are BFS with a queue and DFS with recursion.
+Aug 5, 21
 * P136.
 Single Number - Initially, I didn't know it's bit manipulation and had a hard time figuring out a solution of linear time and constant space.
 It never occurred to me XOR is commutative haha.
 * P139.
 Word Break.
 I did it with dp but I saw an interesting solution using BFS with a queue.
 Aug 4, 21
 * P141.
 Linked List Cycle - It’s the easier version of a problem I did yesterday or on Thursday.
 July 31, 21